 29. Avoid Car Rentals at Airports

-If you have budgeted for a car rental, you may be interested in knowing that airport rentals are more expensive.
-Save a few hundred bucks on a rental car by getting the vehicle from a dealer far away from the airport.
+If you have budgeted for a car rental, you may be interested in knowing that airport rentals can be more expensive because of facility fees, airport surcharges, and taxes.
+Save money on a rental car by comparing airport pickup with neighborhood pickup locations away from the airport.

 30. Use Uber and Lyft instead of Taxis.